satya164/quik/README.md

 ## Generating JavaScript Bundle

 The bundler provides an abstraction on top of webpack with sensible defaults for a React project.
-If you need additional customization, use `webpack` directly for bundling.
+If you need additional customisation, use `webpack` directly for bundling.

 To generate a bundle wth `quik` for use in your web application, run the following in a Terminal,